- Submitted by Dahlia

 - Transfer the chutney to a serving dish.

-- Onion Tomato Chutney or Kara Chutney chutney will be a best side dish for idli, dosa, uthappam, adai or kuzhipaniyaram.
+- Onion Tomato Chutney or Kara Chutney will be a best side dish for idli, dosa, uthappam, adai or kuzhipaniyaram.
 In restaurants it is usually served along with coconut chutney and sambar as a side for all tiffin options.

 - This chutney can be used as a spread in chapatti rolls and sandwiches.

 - You can add a tempering of mustard seeds, urad dal, asafoetida and curry leaves to the chutney and make it more flavorful.

 - If you want to add some texture to the chutney, include 2 tbsp of grated coconut while grinding.

 - This chutney is very versatile.
 You can skip the garlic, ginger, urad dal or substitute urad dal with channa dal.
 Each variation has a slightly different flavor.

 - You can include a combination of the country tomato (Nattu thakkali) and hybrid tomatoes (Bangalore thakkali) to give a tangy and sweet taste and bright red color.